 Day 3 (optional but recommended) - We'll check in 2 weeks later to take a look at your cheese's progress, address any questions/concerns you may have and make any necessary course correction.
 This check-in day is one of the most important parts since we'll do cheese aging forensics and get to the bottom of what's going on with each person's cheese!
-You learn the most by trying something on your own and coming back with relevant questions!
+You learn the most by trying something on your own and coming back with relevant questions.

 Tiny brie wheels make a show-stopping gift and one gallon makes 6-7 mini 4" wheels!